 - Click on the Create button to add new service for monitoring.
 Fill the required fields such as Service Name, Service Type, Check Interval, Service Endpoint (URL) etc.

 We learned about Statping, how to install it on Linux, and how to create a systemd service in this tutorial.
 Further, we have created a new service to monitor and introduce you about different features.
-We hope that this guide will assist you in beginning to use Statping to track your websites and web applications.
+We hope that this guide will assist you in beginning to use Statping for performing web service monitoring and web applications monitoring.

 You may find the following links relevant: